 Following the guidelines described above helps you create bite-sized learning modules.
 These short, freestanding modules let learners quickly consume knowledge and grasp concepts.
 Because the content is broken up into short modules, learners don’t have to work through the entire course at once.
 They can hop on and off the content at their own pace.
 To make things even more flexible, Easygenerator features cross-device progress saving which allows learners to take a break and then return to the learning “bites” later, from any device with an internet connection.

-Read the next article as part of the elearning best practises blog series: "Basic writing rules for courses for high learning impact"
+Read the next article as part of the e-learning best practices blog series: "Basic writing rules for courses for high learning impact"